sparq-ai/search-client-js/README.md

 - textFacets: Text facets to be retrieved.
 For each of the retrieved facets (eg. color; size; brand), the response will contain a list of facet values (red, blue; small, large; zara…)

-- numericFacets: Numeric facets as the name suggests, display items that have ranges of numeric values.
+- numericFacets: Numeric facets as the name suggests, are facets with numeric values (eg. price, age)

+- filter: Define criteria to further refine your search results.
+For instance, you can choose to remove Out of Stock" items from the search result page or show only the discounted products with 10% off or more by adding - .filter('discount >=10')

+- search(<text-query>, <collection-id>): The above rules are applied on the defined text query here.
+The collection id can be found on your SearchTap account, this collection id is associated with a specific Application ID.

 ```
 var searchClient = new SearchClient(<app-id>, <search-token>);